SashaAvanov/SashaAvanov/README.md

 - 👋 Hi!
 I’m Sasha, a full-stack developer based in Sacramento.
 - 👀 I’m interested in building full-stack websites and daily-use applications.
 - 🌱 I’m currently learning MongoDB, SQL, Express, React, and Node.
 - 💞️ I’m looking to collaborate on any fun projects related to music, nerdy stuff like Pokémon, or useful everyday apps that streamline things like organizing events.
+Currently updating a potluck organizing app and building a coffee review app!
 - 📫 You can reach me at sasha.devanov@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I've been a musician for over 17 years and I speak Russian!